awsdocs/aws-cdk-guide/doc_source/concepts.md

 --------

- This documentation is for the developer preview release of the AWS CDK\.
-Do not use this version of the AWS CDK in production\.
-Subsequent releases of the AWS CDK will likely include breaking changes\.
+This documentation is for the developer preview release \(public beta\) of the AWS Cloud Development Kit \(CDK\)\.
+Releases might lack important features and might have future breaking changes\.

 --------

 # AWS CDK Concepts<a name="concepts"></a>

-This topic describes some of the concepts \(the why and how\) behind the AWS CDK\.
-It also discusses the advantages of a AWS Construct Library over a low\-level CloudFormation Resource\.
+This topic describes some of the concepts \(the why and how\) behind the CDK\.
+It also discusses the advantages of the AWS Construct Library over a low\-level AWS CloudFormation Resource\.

-AWS CDK apps are represented as a hierarchal structure we call the *construct tree*\.
-Every node in the tree is a [Construct](https://awslabs.github.io/aws-cdk/refs/_aws-cdk_cdk.html#construct) object\.
-The root of an AWS CDK app is typically an [App](https://awslabs.github.io/aws-cdk/refs/_aws-cdk_cdk.html#app) construct\.
-Apps contain one or more [Stack](https://awslabs.github.io/aws-cdk/refs/_aws-cdk_cdk.html#@aws-cdk/cdk.Stack) constructs, which are deployable units of your app\.

-This composition of constructs gives you the flexibility to architect your app, such as having a stack deployed in multiple regions\.
-Stacks represent a collection of AWS resources, either directly or indirectly through a child construct that itself represents an AWS resource, such as an Amazon SQS queue, an Amazon SNS topic, a Lambda function, or a DynamoDB table\.

-This composition of constructs also means you can easily create sharable constructs, and make changes to any construct and have those changes available to consumers as shared class libraries\.
+CDK apps are composed of building blocks known as [Constructs](constructs.md), which are used to create [stacks](https://awslabs.github.io/aws-cdk/refs/_aws-cdk_cdk.html#@aws-cdk/cdk.Stack) and [apps](https://awslabs.github.io/aws-cdk/refs/_aws-cdk_cdk.html#app)\.